chipjarred/Async/README.md

 `Mutex` also provides a failable `withAttemptedLock` method that allows you specify a time-out, possibly none, after which it will stop waiting for a lock and throws `MutexError.lockFailed`.
 If it fails, the lock is not obtained and the closure is not run.

 Although explicitly locking and unlocking the `Mutex` is error-prone, there are circumstances when neither `withLock` nor `withAttemptedLock` will do the job, such as interleaving locking and unlocking multiple mutexes in ways that are neither exclusive to one another, nor cleanly nestable.
-For those cases, `Mutex` also provides `lock()`, `tryLock()`, and `unlock()` methods.
-Prefer `withLock` and `withAttemptedLock` when you can use them, but if you must explicitly lock and unlock the mutex yourself it is your responsibility to ensure that each `lock()` or successful `tryLock()` is balanced by exactly one `unlock()`, otherwise, you'll deadlock, or crash when the `Mutex` is deinitialized.
+For those cases, `Mutex` also provides `lock()`, `tryLock()`, and `unlock()` methods.  *Prefer `withLock` and `withAttemptedLock`* when you can use them. **If you must explicitly lock and unlock the mutex yourself, it is your responsibility to ensure that each `lock()` or successful `tryLock()` is balanced by exactly one `unlock()`**, otherwise, you'll deadlock, or crash when the `Mutex` is deinitialized.
+This crashing behavior is one that is inherited by its being implemented in terms of `DispatchSemaphore` which crashes when deinitialized with a negative value, which it will have if the `Mutex` is still locked.
+This is actually a good thing because it tells you unambiguously that you have a bug.
+To paraphrase Apple's documentation on the subject: Don't do that!

 Refer to comment documentation for more information on these other methods.